 As you may have guessed, LTP involves the activity of NMDA receptors.
 NMDA receptors are ligand-gated ion channels that require two things to happen in order for channel opening: glutamate (the ligand) must bind to the receptor, and strong depolarization must occur in order to dislodge the Mg++ ion plugging the channel.
 When NMDA channels open, they allow Ca++ ions to enter the cell.

-Ca++, an important 2nd messenger, acts via several mechanisms to lead to the enhanced synaptic transmission.
+Ca++, an important 2nd messenger, acts via several mechanisms to lead to the increased EPSP seen with LTP.
 One rapid effect is an increase in the number of AMPA receptors in the postsynaptic membrane.
 AMPA receptors are ligand-gated ion channels that open in response to glutamate to cause a fast EPSP (see the table below).

 Increased Ca++ in the postsynaptic cell also leads to other long lasting changes that increase the size of the EPSP.
 The strengthening of a synapse between two cells increases the likelihood that they will be active together.
 In this way, neurons become linked in networks that support learning.